RedisLabs/redislabs-docs/content/rs/administering/active-passive.md

-When a **synchronization error** occurs, then depending on the error type, **the process might stop**, or it might continue running on the assumption that the error will be automatically resolved.
+When a **synchronization error** occurs, then depending on the error type, **the process might stop**, or it might continue running on the assumption that the error automatically resolves.
 See more details below.

 In addition, **the user can manually stop the synchronization process**.